Australia - UNESCO

 "This park, formerly called Uluru (Ayers Rock – Mount Olga) National Park, features spectacular geological formations that dominate the vast red sandy plain of central Australia."

-• Moda Wet Tropics of Queensland
+• Social Wet Tropics of Queensland

 Wet Tropics of Queensland